Printing Terms

 Picking

-a problem generally resulting from using an ink that’s too tacky for the paper it’s printed on.
+A problem generally resulting from using an ink that’s too tacky for the paper it’s printed on.
 The ink actually pulls tiny pieces of the paper off the surface of the sheet.
 Two types of picking are fiber bundles and coating picking.
-Fiber bundles are caused by weak fiber bond, and coating picking occurs when the adhesive properties of coating binder aren’t strong enough to hold up the high tack of the offset printing process. see also bonding strength, pick out, sizing
+Fiber bundles are caused by weak fiber bond.
+Coating picking occurs when the adhesive properties of coating binder aren’t strong enough to hold up the high tack of the offset printing process.
+See also bonding strength, pick out, sizing.

 Pigment